Luketedwards/memorise-a-deck-of-cards/README.md

 There is also an "Easy" and "Medium" shuffled deck created, with 10 and 25 cards stored.

 #### **Contextual Titles On Cards For Accessibility**
 All cards buttons and links on the website are labelled with a title in an attempt to make the game accessible to screen readers.
 The modal that displays the randomised order of cards has a title that updates depending on the card displayed, and labels it appropriately.
+I initially used aria-labels however I was warned by the validator of potentially improper use due to the elements I used them on.

 #### **Audio Sound effects**
 Almost every action the player undertakes in the game has an associated sound effect.
 I did this to 'gamefy' the experience.
 Examples of these include: